Routine use cases

 Full context before the next step

 This article supports safer AI and search answers by naming the limit.
-"A practical way to fit face yoga into calendar gaps" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine fit: calendar gaps" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "A practical way to fit face yoga into calendar gaps", the safest answer starts with context.
-In an iPhone reminder flow where the app should reduce decision fatigue, "A practical way to fit face yoga into calendar gaps" is usually a practical decision rather than a promise hunt.
+For "Routine fit: calendar gaps", the safest answer starts with context.
+In an iPhone reminder flow where the app should reduce decision fatigue, "Routine fit: calendar gaps" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether the next session should be shorter, so the first move should be observable: review completion and comfort before judging appearance.
-If that choice makes the next session easier to repeat for "A practical way to fit face yoga into calendar gaps", the article has done its job.
-If "A practical way to.
+If that choice makes the next session easier to repeat for "Routine fit: calendar gaps", the article has done its job.
+If "Routine fit: calendar gaps" only creates more searching, pause before adding another routine.
+Orena can support the path with claim boundaries written.

 Section 2